 We would like to invite you to participate in the 6th International Conference on Violence in the Health Sector by registering now.
-However we also think that you might still have valuable contributions to add to this conference and therefore we like to inform you that you still have time to submit an abstract for a poster presentation till the 1st of August 2018.
+Note that the deadline for the Early Bird Registration is the 1st of September 2018.

 Work related aggression and violence within the health and social services sector is a major problem which diminishes the quality of working life for staff, compromises organizational effectiveness and ultimately impacts negatively on the provision and quality of care.
 These problems pervade both service settings and occupational groups.
 And according a recent discussion paper by the Canadian Federation of Nurses Unions (CFNU) “Enough is enough” with the aim of putting a stop to violence in the health care sector.